2255 Oneida Street, Denver, Colorado 80207

 While at work, Dr. Mich is usually accompanied by her Chihuahua Ivy while Lab Quinn gets to go to doggy day care.
 Dr. Mich is married and is also a loving stepmother to sons Max and Jude.
 When not working, she can be found hiking, skiing and enjoying Colorado’s beauty.

-Alex joined Park Hill Vet in February 2012.
+Alex joined Park Hill Vet in January 2012.
 While working on her degree in Ecology and Evolutionary Biology as CU Boulder, she interned and later became an employee at a wildlife rehabilitation center.
 Her passion for animal care flourished and grew during her three years there.
 In 2009, she switched to companion animal care and worked at a large small animal practice that focused on pain management.
-In addition to her veterinary work, Alex has over 8 years of customer service experience.
+In addition to her veterinary work, Alex has over 11 years of customer service experience.
 She strives to hold us to our mission of making every client feel like they and their pets truly matter.
-As a Colorado native, when not working, you will find Alex outdoors—winters on the slopes and summers biking or hiking.
-She is owned by husky Zoom and special cat Henri.
+As a Colorado native, you may find Alex enjoying the outdoors — winters on the slopes and summers hiking and camping.
+She is owned by an energetic Siberian Husky named Zoom and a very mischievous cat named Henri.

 Please submit this form and a staff member will contact you within 24 hours.